11 Things to Do in Berlin in November

 Badeschiff| ©lean.der

-The Badeschiff is a covered barge on the river Spree.
-During the summer it is an open-air swimming pool while in winter it becomes an indoor sauna.
+The Badeschiff is a covered barge on the River Spree.
+During the summer it is an outdoor swimming pool, while in winter it becomes an indoor sauna.
 At the end of the season, the structure covering the pool is dismantled again.
-The architects designed the Badeschiff with the intention of giving the impression of swimming in the river itself and I assure you that it is worth experiencing the sensation.
+The architects designed the Badeschiff with the intention of giving the impression of swimming in the river itself, and I can assure you that it is worth experiencing the sensation.

-Another big attraction is the lounge bar with its wooden interior, which won an architectural award in 2007.
-Its cocktails will make you forget the sauna fumes.
-Badeschiff is located near the Kreuzberg district (Eichenstraße 4) within walking distance of the large river sculpture Molecule Man.
+Another big draw is the lounge bar with its wooden interior, which won an architecture award in 2007.
+Its cocktails will make you forget the steam from the sauna.
+Badeschiff is located near the Kreuzberg neighborhood (Eichenstraße 4), a short distance from the large river sculpture Molecule Man.

-Another ideal option on the river Spree is to book a dinner cruise where you will get to know the most emblematic places on its banks while enjoying a delicious three-course dinner.
+Another great option on the River Spree is to book a dinner cruise, where you can see the most iconic sights along the riverbanks while enjoying a delicious three-course meal.

 Book a dinner cruise Berlin